nils-werner/dump_db/README.markdown

 - New function to restore database from dump.
   Be advised that this should never be used in a production environment as the procedure to extract the queries from the dump may be prone to errors.
   To enable this feature you need to activate it manually in your config file.

+**Version 1.06**

+- Extension will now dump and restore both data and authors into two seperate files.

 ## Config